Life in Transition IV Visualizer

 To explore different sections of the survey, utilize the navigation panel located on the left-hand side of the screen.
 Each tab within this panel corresponds to a distinct survey section.

 Once you select a tab, you can choose individual questions and adjust the visualization settings as needed.
-The info button next to each question provides the full text of the survey question.
-Your choices will be reflected in the main panel, which displays the corresponding chart based on your selections.
-Use the info button next to various options throughout the app to access additional information or guidance.
+The information button next to each question provides the full text of the survey question.

-The Life in Transition Surveys are large, representative surveys of around 1000-1500 households per country, with a harmonized questionnaire across countries and conducted face-to-face in each selected household.
-The surveys are also representative by level of urbanity (urban or rural areas) and follow some of the same localities over time.
+The Life in Transition Surveys are representative surveys of around 1000-1500 households per country, with a harmonized questionnaire conducted face-to-face.

 Meet the LiTS team